aurovrata/post-my-contact-form-7/README.txt

 //$cf7_attr = ' cf7_2_post_id="-1"';
 //echo do_shortcode('[cf7-2-post key="user-fault" title="Faults" '.$cf7_attr.']');
 `
+= I made a mistake in my form mapping, how do I correct it once it is created? = as of v2.0.0 you can now quick-edit (inline edit) your form in the forms table listing and reset your form mapping to `draft` mode which will allow you to make changes.
+Unless you have a fair understanding of WordPress posts and meta-fields structures and how these are saved in the database, I highly recommend that you delete any existing posts that may have been saved from form submissions that used the previous mappings.
+Failing to do this without a proper understanding of the changes you are making to an existing mapping with previously saved post submissions could lead to difficult errors to debug and fix once you start creating post submissions that have a different mapping.
+Consider yourself warned!

+= I have enabled a save button on my form, but draft submissions are not being validated! = This is the default functionality for saving draft submissions.
+This is especially useful for avery large forms which users may take several visits to your site to complete.
+Email notifications of draft submissions are also disabled.
+If you wish to override this, you may do with the filters `cf7_2_post_draft_skips_validation` & `cf7_2_post_draft_skips_mail` examples of which are given in the documentation *Filters & Actions* below.

 == Screenshots ==

 1. You can map your form fields to post fields and meta-fields.
 You can save the mapping as a draft.
 You can also change the custom post attributes that will be used to create the post.
 The default ones are `public, show_ui, show_in_menu, can_export, has_archive, exclude_from_search`.
 For more information, please consult the custom post [documentation](https://codex.wordpress.org/Function_Reference/register_post_type).